netsec-ethz/scion-tutorials/content/install/pkg.md

 ```shell
 sudo systemctl start openvpn@client
 ```
 Check that the expected `tun0` tunnel-interface is created before continuing.

-!!!
-TODO
+Please refer to corresponding [troubleshooting](../tips/troubleshooting.md#vpn) page.

-    This may become obsolete if openvpn@client is included as a dependency for the BRs.
+[//]: # (TODO This may become obsolete if openvpn@client is included as a dependency for the BRs.)
-!!!
-TODO
-    Link to Troubleshooting#VPN

 The SCION services are configured as `systemd`-units that are controlled by the target `scionlab.target`.